 The next step in developing your website is to create a sitemap.
 This will help you determine the hierarchy of your pages and how they’ll link together.
 A wireframe is also a helpful tool at this stage, as it will give you a visual representation of your site’s layout.
 Time management is crucial to the whole process.

-Your website’s layout should also be taken into consideration when planning your content.
+The website’s layout is something to carefully consider when planning your content.
 Product pages, for example, should be easy to find and navigate.
 They should contain all the relevant information that potential customers will need.
-Key conversion points, such as calls-to-action, should also be given careful thought at this stage.
+Key conversion points, such as calls-to-action, also be given careful thought at this stage.

 Design your website